MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/asset-capture-mobile.md

 ### The asset records I see aren't what I expected

 The user account might have access to more than one environment where Dynamics 365 Remote Assist is installed.

-Make sure to select the correct environment.
+To select the correct environment:

 1. Select **Settings** > **Dynamics 365 environment**.